Alerts and Notifications

 - %(device_ip)s – Device IP

 - %(element_name)s – Name if available, if not – ID

 - %(remote_collector_id)s – RC ID

 - %(remote_collector_name)s – RC Name

 - %(date)s – Date when alert was triggered

-You can use all tags in both message and subject like:
+You can use all the tags in both the alert message and subject line:

 Alert %(sensor_rule_name)s triggered on RC#%(remote_collector_id)s